One of my favourite topics as a student of psychology was INTELLIGENCE.

-They ask themselves pertinent questions on what they are doing right, what they are doing wrong, what they need to improve on, their goals and how far they are working to achieve it.
+They ask themselves pertinent questions on what they are doing right, what they are doing wrong, what they need to improve on, their goals and how far they are working to achieve them.

 It is from this place of solitude they find inspiration to push for excellence in all that they do.

-There are so many distractions in our world today – social media phones, TV, emails etc. that make it difficult for people to spend time alone.
+There are so many distractions in our world today—social media, phones, TV, emails and incessant notifications from them all; making it difficult for people to spend time alone.

 However, highly intelligent women make it a discipline to have some ME time because they are aware of its importance.

 In the same vein, intelligent women understand that nobody is an island and nobody can do it all alone.